Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: from QCD in Pati-Salam model

-where the neutrino mass is successfully derived from the QCD vacuum.
-The factor preceding $v_{\rm QCD}$ can be interpreted as the Yukawa coupling between the neutrinos and the $v_{\rm QCD}$.
-However, this coupling is suppressed by the ratio of the QCD scale to the Pati-Salam scale.
+The prefactor in front of $v_{\rm QCD}$ can be interpreted as an effective Yukawa coupling between the neutrinos and the $v_{\rm QCD}$, defined as $Y_\nu \equiv 4\pi\,(v_{\rm QCD}/f_E)^2$.
+This coupling, however, is suppressed by the ratio of the QCD scale to the Pati–Salam scale.
+To construct a viable dark matter model, one must go beyond this setup by introducing new colored fermions $\psi$, whose condensate takes the form